Miklós Hetényi

 Miklós Imre Hetényi (5 November 1906 – 31 October 1984) was a Hungarian-American engineer.
-He was a professor at Stanford University and held numerous service roles in the Society for Experimental Stress Analysis (SESA) (now Society for Experimental Mechanics) including as the second President of the society from 1944 to 1945.
+He was a professor at Stanford University and held numerous service roles in the Society for Experimental Stress Analysis (SESA) (now the Society for Experimental Mechanics) including as the second President of the society from 1944 to 1945.
 His parents were Géza Hetényi and Etelka Jakab (1864–1956).
 He died at his desk at home on the Stanford campus while working on a structural mechanics book.